plant720/Easy353/README.md

 pip install biopython psutil requests beautifulsoup4
 ```

+## Update

+This  section provides a step-by-step guide on how to update Easy353.
+The update process involves two main steps: uninstalling the old version and installing the new one.

+#### 1. Uninstallation

+The method for uninstallation depends on how Easy353 was initially installed.

+##### Option 1: Using the setup.py

+1. **Uninstall easy353 using pip3**:
+   - Run the command `pip3 uninstall easy353` to remove the installed package.

+2. **Delete the Downloaded Folder**:
+   - Remove the previously downloaded Easy353 folder from your system.

+##### Option 2: In situ Configuration

+- **Direct Deletion**:
+  - Simply delete the previously downloaded Easy353 folder from your system.

+#### 2. Installation of the New Version

+After successfully uninstalling the old version:

+1. **Download the Latest Version**:
+   - Use Git to clone or download the new version of Easy353.

+2. **Follow Installation Steps**:
+   - Proceed with the installation steps as described in the section of `Download and Installation`.

 ## Usage

 **Note: The detailed usage and tutorials can be found at [Easy353/wiki](https://github.com/plant720/Easy353/wiki)**.